Biscayne National Park

-Biscayne National Park protects four distinct ecosystems: the shoreline mangrove swamp, the shallow waters of Biscayne Bay, the coral limestone keys and the offshore Florida Reef.
-The shoreline swamps of the mainland and island margins provide a nursery for larval and juvenile fish, molluscs and crustaceans.
+Biscayne National Park protects four distinct ecosystems: part of the Florida mangroves along the shoreline, the shallow waters of Biscayne Bay, the coral limestone keys, and the offshore Florida Reef.
+The shoreline swamps of the mainland and island margins provide a nursery for larval and juvenile fish, molluscs, and crustaceans.
 The bay waters harbor immature and adult fish, seagrass beds, sponges, soft corals, and manatees.
 The keys are covered with tropical vegetation including endangered cacti and palms, and their beaches provide nesting grounds for endangered sea turtles.
-Offshore reefs and waters harbor more than 200 species of fish, pelagic birds, whales and hard corals.
+Offshore reefs and waters harbor more than 200 species of fish, pelagic birds, whales, and hard corals.
 Sixteen endangered species including Schaus' swallowtail butterflies, smalltooth sawfish, manatees, and green and hawksbill sea turtles may be observed in the park.
 Biscayne also has a small population of threatened American crocodiles and a few American alligators.

 The people of the Glades culture inhabited the Biscayne Bay region as early as 10,000 years ago before rising sea levels filled the bay.
 The Tequesta people occupied the islands and shoreline from about 4,000 years before the present to the 16th century, when the Spanish took possession of Florida.
 Reefs claimed ships from Spanish times through the 20th century, with more than 40 documented wrecks within the park's boundaries.
 While the park's islands were farmed during the 19th and early 20th centuries, their rocky soil and periodic hurricanes made agriculture difficult to sustain.